kubevela/kubevela.github.io/blog/2026-08-25-lfx-helm-lru-cache.md

 ## Conclusion

-Over the course of this mentorship, I had the opportunity to work on a real scalability and resource-management problem in a Kubernetes-based project.

-The project took me from understanding KubeVela's reconciliation and Helm provider to designing and integrating a reusable, memory-bounded cache.
-It also gave me hands-on experience working with Go, Kubernetes, Helm, concurrency, caching, and Prometheus observability in a production-oriented open-source codebase.
+What started as a problem of unbounded Helm chart caching turned into an opportunity to understand a much larger part of KubeVela's architecture.

+Throughout the mentorship, I worked across the reconciliation flow, native Helm provider, shared caching infrastructure, concurrency, memory management, and Prometheus observability.
+More importantly, I experienced how an open-source engineering problem evolves from an issue into a design, implementation, review, and integration within an existing project.

+The final result was a reusable LRU cache with a configurable memory boundary that can be used beyond the Helm provider, while providing the foundation for more predictable cache behavior across KubeVela.

+Working on KubeVela also gave me a better understanding of the engineering challenges involved in building infrastructure around Kubernetes.
+Instead of solving a problem in isolation, I had to consider existing abstractions, compatibility with other components, maintainability, and how the solution could be useful to the wider project.

-I am grateful to my mentors and the KubeVela community for their guidance and reviews throughout the mentorship.
+I am grateful to my mentors [Ayush Kumar](https://github.com/roguepikachu) and [Vishal Kumar](https://github.com/vishal210893) and the KubeVela community for their guidance and reviews throughout the mentorship.
 Participating in LFX Mentorship has been a great opportunity to contribute to a CNCF project and become more involved in the cloud-native open-source community.